Yswane/Tripitto_front_React/README.md

 ## **Process to follow :**

-* Clone the Github project and execute "npm i" in the terminal for install dependancy
+* Clone the Github project

 * Install dependency with the commande line " npm i " in the terminal